Ä¢¹½ÊÓÆµ

 One downside of living in Winthrop, however, is that residents on average have to contend with a long commute, spending on average 31.79 minutes every day commuting to work.

-Winthrop is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Winthrop does not have a public transit system used by locals to get to and from work.

 In Winthrop, just 6.25% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.